Extinction and coming down from infinity of CB-processes with competition in a L\'evy environment

-We deal with the first two terms of the right hand side of the previous inequality by using similar arguments to those of the proof of Theorem 20.13 in \cite{Kallenberg}.
-Indeed, Theorem~\ref{comparison} ensures that the sequence of random variables $(T_m, \P_x)$ is increasing with respect to $x$.
+It remains to prove that the point $\infty$ is a continuous entrance point and that the process can be extended to a Feller process on $[0,\infty]$.
+Proposition~\ref{comparison} guarantees that the sequence of random variables $(T_m, \P_x)$ is increasing with respect to $x$.
 Thus, it converges almost surely to a random variable here denoted by $T_m^{\infty}$.
 Then, from the first part of this proof, for any $m\geq M$,